AhlawatAnup/SiyiA8MiniSDK/ReadME.md

 ### Features:

 Currently it supports
-Zoom-In, Zoom-Out, Pitch-Up, Pitch-Down, Yaw-CCW, Yaw-CW
+Zoom-In, Zoom-Out, Pitch-Up, Pitch-Down, Yaw-CCW, Yaw-CW, Read Firmware Version,Rea Camera Codec Info, Send Camera Codec Info , Trigger Photo and Video Capture.

+### v1.0.1

+Added
+Buffer Parser: This feature aids in interpreting the camera response in a more readable format(can be accessed by dot notation) .

 Check Examples to Get Overview.